kjwallace/Discord_Server_to_CSV/README.md

 - Time Stamp
 - If using 'SingleCSV' channel name is included.

 If needed, including attachments, replies and other media can be developed in the future.
+Notes on output:
+    - Unicode Emojis will appear as emojis in the output data and file name.
+    - Custom discord emojis will appear as integers corresponding to their IDs in discord.
+    - @mentions will appear as @Discord_ID which is a string of integers.
+    - Order of users in the "mentions" field will not necessarily match the order that they appear in the message.
+    - At the moment reactions and replies cannot be reflected in the output CSV (in development).

 ## Bot Installation and Setup